heliohackweek/Wang/README.md

 - We will extend the code to 2d.
   - CNN could scale better than dense NN; GPU acceleration could be more significant.
 - Other tasks
   - Accelerate non-ML codes using Numba and cupy, and possibly Dask.
+A base example can be found [here](notebooks/cupy.001.ipynb)
   - Learn common open-source software license.
   - Build a pip or anaconda distributable package.
   - Build an affiliated website using Github Pages.